brainbang/mindwave/README.md

 - Currently, only 9600 baud is supported, but eventually I will add support for high-resolution data (57600.)
 - [more opcodes](http://developer.neurosky.com/docs/doku.php?id=thinkgear_communications_protocol#data_payload_structure)
-- More cross-platform testing, try to get around having to setup rfcomm/thinkgear/etc (maybe with node bluetooth connection lib)
+- More cross-platform testing, try to get around having to setup driver (maybe with node bluetooth serial lib & web bluetooth API)
 - wrap `connect` function for [web bluetooth](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API) and make it load serialport on-demand (will help with electron/etc packaging too, since it can use webapi) make an example "offline web app" for mobile, and a [neutrolino](https://github.com/neutralinojs/neutralinojs) or electron app for desktop
 - modern syntax (use `Buffer` and get rid of buffy)
 - pre-scale values so they work better together in a graph. maybe float:0.0 - 100.0?
 - write comparison C function for parsing buffers, and compile for wasm.
-DO comparioson-tests on real traffic from device.
+Do comparioson-tests on real traffic from device.
 I can verify my js code this way (using reference C implementation in docs) and it might improve performance for js (basically just hook native or web bluetooth API to parsing wasm.)
+Once I can verify they match, I could try another language I like more, like assmeblyscript or rust (and test them against the js.)